solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### Setup

-Follow one of the methods in the [Create a Flexible Server with database] document to create a Flexible Server instance with a database.
+Follow one of the methods in the [Create a Flexible Server database] document to create a Flexible Server instance with a database.

 Download MySQL Workbench from the [MySQL Downloads.]